Carbon fibers: Flexible heating

 Despite being known for their electrical conductivity, carbon fibers can carry only very low currents on their own.
 When woven into larger fabrics, they can be used to reliably provide (infrared) heating in applications requiring flexible electrical heating elements and can easily sustain temperatures past 100 °C. Many examples of this type of application can be seen in DIY heated articles of clothing and blankets.
 Due to its chemical inertness, it can be used relatively safely amongst most fabrics and materials; however, shorts caused by the material folding back on itself will lead to increased heat production and can lead to a fire.

 Synthesis

 Synthesis of carbon fiber from polyacrylonitrile (PAN):

 Each carbon filament is produced from a polymer such as polyacrylonitrile (PAN), rayon, or petroleum pitch.
-All these polymers are known as a precursor.
+All these polymers are known as precursors.
 For synthetic polymers such as PAN or rayon, the precursor is first spun into filament yarns, using chemical and mechanical processes to initially align the polymer molecules in a way to enhance the final physical properties of the completed carbon fiber.
 Precursor compositions and mechanical processes used during spinning filament yarns may vary among manufacturers.
 After drawing or spinning, the polymer filament yarns are then heated to drive off non-carbon atoms (carbonization), producing the final carbon fiber.
-The carbon fibers filament yarns may be further treated to improve handling qualities, then wound on to bobbins.
+The carbon-fiber-filament yarns may be further treated to improve handling qualities, then wound on to bobbins.